 - An interactive computer-based intervention to increase condom use: intervention development and pilot trial.
 Funded by National Institute of Health Research (NIHR)

-Games and computer-mediated communication
+Games and virtual worlds

 - Investigation of Virtual Worlds as a Platform to Support the Healthy Ageing of Older Persons

 - Investigation into the use of Social Networks amongst Adolescents in regards to Peer Aggression and Cyberbullying

 - Detection and Monitoring of Emotional States using Brain Computer Interfaces

 - Analysis of Energy Conservation through Product-Integrated Persuasive Feedback using a Smart Sensor in a University Campus